MLev29/LibMath/README.md

 1. Clone the repository
 2. Add a `build/` folder in the root of the project
 3. Open the terminal in the `build/` folder and run the cmake command `cmake ..`
+4. In the `build/` folder a `.sln` file should appear, open it & build the solution.
+This should create a `.lib` file for the math library
+5. Copy the `.lib` and the folder `LibMath/` in `source/include/` into your project

 ## Planned Features
 - 2D & 3D Geometry types (box, circle) & intersection checks